bionicop/Digital-Garden/Sem_5/Python Programming/Question-Bank.md

     a, b = b, a + b
 ```

-You're right, my apologies.
-Here are the remaining questions 70 to 80:

 # **73. Explain positional arguments, keyword arguments with example.**

 Positional arguments match function parameters by position.
 Keyword arguments are passed by name.

 ```python
 def func(a, b, c):